 Take advantage of Marion County's landfill and recycling centers.
-Call Marion County Solid Waste at (352) 671-8465 for more information.
+Contact Marion County Solid Waste at 352-671-8465 for more information.

 Illegal backyard burning is one of the leading causes of fires in Florida.
-During the 2007-2008 fiscal year, MCFR issued 568 illegal burn citations.
+MCFR issues nearly 600 illegal burn citations each year.

 Marion County's burn ordinance closely mirrors Florida state laws, ensuring consistency of information and enforcement policies.